KirbyPhillips/Automated_Social_Media_Content_Performance_Analysis/README.md

 As a result, stakeholders were unable to answer critical business questions, such as:

-- Which content categories and post types actually drive engagement, versus what simply gets produced the most?
+- Which content categories and post types actually drive engagement?
-- Does posting time or platform choice meaningfully affect performance, or is content strategy doing all of the work?
+- Does posting time or platform choice meaningfully affect performance?
 - Where are the gaps in current tracking, such as click data, that limit how confidently funnel decisions can be made?

 This project was built to bridge that gap by transforming a raw social media export into a structured, end-to-end Power BI analytics solution, combining Python-led exploratory analysis with a Figma-informed design process.
 The goal was to enable clear visibility into content performance, support data-driven content strategy decisions, and uncover the platform and format levers that actually move engagement.